These practices are intended to provide guidance on how to safeguard data stored or shared in the Duke Box.com (Box) instance.

 - The folder entitled SENSITIVE has been provided for Duke Box users working with Sensitive information (as defined in the Duke Data Classification standard) for sharing, collaboration, or storage of that data.

 - The SENSITIVE folder may be requested as needed for those users that did not receive the folder during their account creation, including those within Duke University.
 Duke University users may request a SENSITIVE folder through Support@Duke.
 Users can create as many additional subfolders within the SENSITIVE folder as needed.

-- The SENSITIVE folder is automatically provisioned for all faculty and staff in Duke Health.
+- The SENSITIVE folder is automatically provisioned for all faculty and staff in Duke Medicine.